Ada-Developers-Academy/core-unit-3/learning-another-language/objects.md

 ```
 <!-- prettier-ignore-end -->

-We can infinitely nest objects!
+We can nest objects as deep as we like!

-In order to access nested objects, we continue to _chain_ our syntax.
+In order to access nested objects, we _chain_ our syntax.

-To get `4` from accessing `testObj`, we can use [any of the following syntax](https://replit.com/@adacore/Objects-Demo#index.js):
+To get `4` from within `testObj`, we can use [any of the following approaches](https://replit.com/@adacore/Objects-Demo#index.js):

 <!-- prettier-ignore-start -->
 ```js